SageSloth/FPL/FPL/Modules/Weapons.md

 #HasComms #System
 Allows players to shoot, each missile must be manually loaded, and beams cannot be aimed, instead firing straight forwards out of the ship.
 Up to 2 players can be controlling the weapons at once

+when aiming the weapons, you can engage a stabiliser on a target that stays within the viewport for 2s, this stabiliser stops either ships' movements from moving the camera, allowing the controller to target the weapons easily.
+Being shot or losing sight of the target will disable the stabiliser.
+You can lose sight if the weapons are not on the side of your ship that is facing the target.